nithin-murali-arch/page-integrity-js/README.md

 # Page Integrity JS

-A robust JavaScript library for protecting web applications against malicious script injections and unauthorized script executions.
-Page Integrity JS provides a comprehensive solution for script security, offering both static and dynamic script analysis, caching mechanisms, and configurable blocking rules.
+A lightweight JavaScript library for monitoring and controlling script execution in web applications.
+Page Integrity JS helps protect your web application by monitoring script behavior and blocking scripts from blacklisted hosts.

 ## Features

-- 🔒 **Script Security**: Protect against malicious script injections and unauthorized script executions
-- 🛡️ **Multiple Protection Layers**:
-  - Static analysis of script content
-  - Dynamic analysis of script behavior
+- Script behavior monitoring and analysis
-  - Origin-based blocking rules
-  - Hash-based script verification
+- Blacklist-based script blocking
-- ⚡ **Performance Optimized**:
-  - Efficient script analysis
+- Detailed script analysis reports
-  - Response caching
-  - Minimal performance impact
-- 🔄 **Flexible Configuration**:
-  - Whitelist/blacklist domains
-  - Custom blocking rules
-  - Configurable analysis depth
-- 🛠️ **Developer Friendly**:
-  - TypeScript support
-  - Comprehensive API
-  - Detailed documentation
-  - Extensive test coverage
+- No external dependencies
+- Lightweight and easy to integrate

 ## Installation